Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 I ran out of tears long ago.
 And I don´t love him anymore.
 That I know.
 If I ever really did, I don´t.
 Same with existance, all seems to be fading... reality is just another variable in its grand plan.
 But all-powerful?
 <br>
 <br>
--mybe boy laughing-
+-boy laughing-
 <br>
 <br>
+No... definitely not.
 The search still goes on, with The Engineer at its front, because something is still out there and the god who answered our calls is scared.
 <br>
 <br>
 It was a new age.
 A new age indeed.